What's Required to Open a Hard Drive Safely

 Modern hard drives pack more data per square inch than ever, which means the platters are more sensitive to contamination than drives from ten or twenty years ago.
 That's exactly why validated particle counts matter more now than they used to.
 A Continuous environmental monitoring down to 0.02 µm is a concrete, verifiable standard that holds regardless of what kind of facility produces it.

-ISO 14644-1 particle limits: Class 4 vs. Class 5
+What are the ISO 14644-1 particle limits for data recovery: Class 4 vs. Class 5?

 ISO 14644-1 defines cleanroom classifications by measuring the maximum permitted concentration of airborne particles per cubic meter of air.
 The scale is logarithmic.
 Here are the two classes relevant to data recovery: